libuv/libuv/docs/src/fs.rst

 .. _fs:

-Filesystem operations
+File system operations
 =====================

-libuv provides a wide variety of cross-platform sync and async filesystem operations.
+libuv provides a wide variety of cross-platform sync and async file system operations.
 All functions defined in this document take a callback, which is allowed to be NULL.
 If the callback is NULL the request is completed synchronously, otherwise it will be performed asynchronously.